macktron/macktron.github.io/index.markdown

 [**Reference for EU Policies**](https://www.europarl.europa.eu/topics/en/all)

-## Clustering of EPG simmilarity over policy areas
+## PCA clustering of EPGs over years per policy area

+We perform the PCA clustering process using the same custom index as before, but this time we do it separetly per policy area.

 <div style="display: flex; justify-content: center;">